Congruence of squares: Derivation

 This means that n divides the product (x + y)(x − y).
-Thus (x + y) and (x − y) each contain factors of n, but those factors can be trivial.
-In this case we need to find another x and y.
-Computing the greatest common divisors of (x + y, n) and of (x − y, n) will give us these factors; this can be done quickly using the Euclidean algorithm.
+The second non-triviality condition guarantees that n does not divide (x + y) nor (x − y) individually.
+Thus (x + y) and (x − y) each contain some, but not all, factors of n, and the greatest common divisors of (x + y, n) and of (x − y, n) will give us these factors.
+This can be done quickly using the Euclidean algorithm.

+Most algorithms for finding congruences of squares do not actually guarantee non-triviality; they only make it likely.
+There is a chance that a congruence found will be trivial, in which case we need to continue searching for another x and y.

-Congruences of squares are extremely useful in integer factorization algorithms and are extensively used in, for example, the quadratic sieve, general number field sieve, continued fraction factorization, and Dixon's factorization.
+Congruences of squares are extremely useful in integer factorization algorithms.
 Conversely, because finding square roots modulo a composite number turns out to be probabilistic polynomial-time equivalent to factoring that number, any integer factorization algorithm can be used efficiently to identify a congruence of squares.

-Further generalizations
+Using a factor base

+A technique pioneered by Dixon's factorization method and improved by continued fraction factorization, the quadratic sieve, and the general number field sieve, is to construct a congruence of squares using a factor base.